maayaikeda/birdsong_histogram/Birdsong_analysis.md

 way to sort undirected vs. directed songs when visual analysis of behavior cannot be done.

-## Using Machine learning algorithm
+# Using Machine learning algorithm

-Using Machine learning algorithm to see how different are the songs during different contexts for each bird.
+Using Machine learning algorithm to 1. see how different are the songs during different contexts for each bird.
+2. find out what other variables are different between contexts.

+### Set up data

 ``` r
 library(caret)